Robert S. Garnett (politician)

 Robert Selden Garnett (April 26, 1789 - August 15, 1840) was a nineteenth-century politician and lawyer from Virginia.
 He was the brother of James M. Garnett and the first cousin of Charles F. Mercer.
-He served as a member of the United States House of Representatives from 1817 to 1827.
+He served five terms as a member of the United States House of Representatives from 1817 to 1827.

 Biography

 Born at "Mount Pleasant" near Loretto, Virginia, Garnett attended the College of New Jersey, to planter Muscoe Garnett (1736–1803) and his wife Grace Garnett, nee Mercer (1751–1814), daughter of colonial lawyer John Mercer (1704–1768).
 He studied law and was admitted to the bar, commencing practice in Lloyds, Virginia.

+Political career

 Garnett became a member of the Virginia House of Delegates in 1816 and 1817 and was elected to the United States House of Representatives in 1816, serving from 1817 to 1827 as both a Democratic-Republican and a Jacksonian.

+Later career and death

 He was not a candidate for reelection in 1826 and instead continued to practice law in Lloyds until his death on August 15, 1840, at his estate called "Champlain" in Lloyds.
 He was interred in the family cemetery on the estate.